 Student Complaint and Grievance procedures at Huston-Tillotson University are intended to provide a formal and consistent process for students to seek redress concerning actions of the University and/or by University faculty, administrators, and staff.
-Students considering filing a formal grievance should read the complete text of the Student Complaint and Grievance Procedure described in this volume of the Huston-Tillotson Policy Manual.
+Students considering filing a formal complaint should read the complete text of the Student Complaint and Grievance Procedure described in this volume of the Huston-Tillotson Policy Manual.

 Situations may arise in which a student believes that s/he has not received fair treatment by a representative of the University or the student has a complaint about the performance, action, or inaction of a member of the staff or faculty affecting the student.
-A student who wishes to have a complaint addressed by the University should first use the following Complaint Procedure and then utilize the Grievance Procedure if the Complaint Procedure proves unsatisfactory.
-Students are encouraged to seek assistance from the Provost and Vice President for Academic Affairs Office, Department Chair, College or School Dean, their advisor, or another member of the faculty or staff.
-If the complaint concerns unlawful discrimination, the Director of Human Resources will investigate claims of harassment and serve as the University's Affirmative Action Officer.
-In the event that a student wishes to dispute a grade, the student should consult the Appeal of Grades policy found in this Bulletin.
+A student who wishes to have a complaint addressed by the University should first use the following Complaint Procedure and then utilize the Grievance Procedure if the results of the Complaint Procedure prove unsatisfactory.
+Students are encouraged to seek assistance from the Provost and Vice President for Academic Affairs Office, Dean of Students Office, Department Chair, College or School Dean, their advisor, or another member of the faculty or staff.
+If the complaint concerns sexual harassment or unlawful discrimination, the Director of Human Resources and the Title IX Coordinator should be consulted and a determination will be made to investigate claims of harassment.
+In the event that a student wishes to dispute a grade, the student should consult the Appeal of Grades policy found in this document.